 Crossing the Drake is a rite of passage and concludes your journey to the White Continent.
 Located exactly between the southern tip of South America and the Antarctic Peninsula, the Drake Passage extends over 800 kilometers from Cape Horn to Livingston Island.
 You may have plentiful wildlife viewing opportunities, provided by sea birds such as petrels and albatross that follow in your wake.
 Return to Argentina as you reflect on your Antarctic adventure with fellow passengers.

-Disembark in Ushuaia and board a charter flight back to Buenos Aires.
+Disembark in Ushuaia and transfer to the airport for your flight back to Buenos Aires.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Flights from Buenos Aires/Ushuaia/Buenos Aires in Economy-class; meet and greet by your representatives in Ushuaia and luggage direct transfer from the airport to the ship for port clearance; choice between one full day tour to Tierra del Fuego National Park with lunch included and escort of English Speaking local guide OR direct transfer to the port for embarkation, buffet lunch and access to the Main Lounge (cabins/suites will not be accessible before 5pm); all meals on board the ship; Captain’s welcome cocktail and gala dinner; luggage transfer from pier to the ship and vice versa; mineral water, tea, filter coffee, a selection of white, red and rosé wines offered during meals, afternoon tea; open bar (pouring wines, house champagne, alcohol except premium brands - list available upon request); port and safety taxes; boot rental; crew gratuities; 24 hour room service (special selection); parka.
+Round-trip flights from Buenos Aires to Ushuaia and return in Economy class; meet and greet by representatives in Ushuaia and luggage direct transfer from the airport to the ship for port clearance; some airport taxes; buffet lunch, and access to the main lounge (cabins/suites will not be available before 5 pm); meals on board the ship; captain’s welcome cocktail and gala dinner; mineral water, tea, filter coffee, a selection of white, red and rosé wines offered during meals, afternoon tea; open bar (pouring wines, house champagne, alcohol except premium brands - list available upon request); evening entertainment and events, English speaking lecturer on selected sailings, 24 hour room service (special selection).
+Subject to change without notice.

-Airfare except as mentioned; passport and visa expenses and/or immigration reciprocity taxes if applicable; airport taxes (subject to modification) and porterage; any ground services before and/or after the cruise other than the ones mentioned in package; optional spa package; beverages other than those mentioned; laundry services, hair salon and à la carte Spa treatments; personal expenses, on board medical consultations and drug prescriptions; cancellation/luggage/assistance/repatriation/medical insurance(s); fuel surcharge may apply.
+Airfare except as mentioned; passport and visa expenses and/or immigration reciprocity taxes if applicable; any ground services before and/or after the cruise other than the ones mentioned; spa charges; beverages other than those mentioned; laundry services, hair salon; personal expenses, on board medical consultations and drug prescriptions; cancellation/luggage/assistance/repatriation/medical insurance(s); fuel surcharge may apply.